LockGit/Hacking/README.md

 		Content-T
 		[-]110/tcp closed
 		[-]80/tcp closed
-	As you can see , www.baidu.com port 443 is open ,but port 80 show closed , baidu have security scan strategy ?
-Because Telnet www.baidu.com 80 success
-	You can Test another website
 	Also, You can local test , The python script support domain or ip mode
 	Example:
 		python PortScan.py -H 127.0.0.1 -p 80
-	Author By Lock
 ```

 ### sshAttack.py 多线程ssh密码暴力破解